harshit98/Optical-Smoke-Detector/README.md

 ## Description

-those optical smoke detector uses MOC 7811 which is an *optocoupler*.
+The Optical Smoke Detector uses MOC 7811 which is an *optocoupler*.
 The MOC-7811 will be controlled from the Arduino board.
-The sensor designed for this device is based on the principle of scattering of *infrared rays*.
+The sensor which is designed for this device will be working on the principle of scattering of *infrared rays*.
 The light coming from the light source passes through the air being tested and reaches the photosensor.
 In case of smoke, the received light intensity will be reduced by absorption due to smoke.
 It can be easily observed while simulating the circuit.
 The serial monitor will show decreased value whenever smoke will be detected.
 This change in light intensity again causes change in the resistance and hence results in the voltage drop.
 As this happens, the transistor T1 (as shown in the schematic) stops working and transistor T2 starts working and starts off the buzzer.

 ## Schematic of the whole circuit
 ![Analog Circuit](Schematics/Sch1.png)